5ecompendium/bestiary/_creatures/blue-abishai.md

 ***Magic Weapons.*** The abishai's weapon attacks are magical.

 ***Spellcasting.*** The abishai is a 13th-level spellcaster.
-Its spellcasting ability is Intelligence.
+Its spellcasting ability is Intelligence (spell save DC 20, +12 to hit with spell attacks).
 The abishai has the following wizard spells prepared:

 * Cantrips (at will): <i>friends, mage hand, message, minor illusion, shocking grasp</i>